neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 ---
 > ⏳ 10

-***Q: Given that the model that you just explored were examples of 'Optimality Theory Models,' how would you define 'optimality theory'?***
+***Q: Given that the models you just explored were examples of 'Optimality Theory Models,' how would you define 'optimality theory'?***

-***Q: What happens if your model did not correctly predict vigilance behavior of a population that you were studying?***
+***Q: What would you do next if your model did not correctly predict vigilance behavior of a population that you were studying?***

 ⏹️ STOP here for today